StuartCowley/jenny-rafferty-virtual-pet/README.md

 You can talk to your pet to see if it needs feeding or walking 🗣️

-If your pet gets too hungry or unfit, it will die 💀
+If your pet gets gets to 30 years old, or gets too hungry or unfit, it will die 💀

-If your pet gets to 30 years old it will die 💀

 It can have a baby and start the cycle of life all over again  👶